 Virginia’s ID requirements also apply to early voters who vote at the General Registrar's Office or at a satellite voting location.
 Please see the Absentee and Early Voting page for additional instructions and requirements when voting early.

-Acceptable forms of identification for voting at the polling place or voting early include the following:
+Acceptable forms of identification for voting at the polling place or voting early:

 A voter who does not bring an acceptable ID to the polls or does not sign an ID Confirmation Statement will be offered a provisional ballot.